Investigations

 What is a Fire Investigation?

 Fire investigation, sometimes referred to as origin and cause investigation, is the analysis of fire-related incidents.
-After firefighters extinguisher a fire, an investigation is launched to determine the origin and cause of the fire or explosion.
+After firefighters extinguish a fire, an investigation is launched to determine the origin and cause of the fire or explosion.
 Investigations of such incidents are done using a systematic approach and knowledge of basic fire science.

 Fire Investigation is one of the most difficult of the forensic sciences to practice.
 In most forensic disciplines. even the basic question of whether a crime has been committed id normally obvious.
 During a fire investigation, an entire process must be undertaken just to determine if the case involves arson or not.
 The difficulty of determining whether an arson fire has occurred or not, arises because fires destroy evidence.